despairblue/furry-octo-dangerzone/04-concept/README.md

 no deficiencies and the other way is to make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult.
-- Hoare Turing Award Lecture 1980
+- Hoare, Turing Award Lecture 1980

-React is utilized by SceGraToo to render the tree-view that gives a more structured view of the scene-graph than the rendered scene.
+React is utilized by SceGraToo to render the tree-view-controller that gives a more structured view of the scene-graph than the rendered scene.

 The scene-graph is the most important part of SceGraToo, it shows the the structure rather than the visual representation.
 Different off-the-shelf solutions, like angular or JQuery plugins, were tested against theses requirements:

-2. custom elements as part of tree nodes (multiple checkboxes or multiple inputs)
+1. custom elements as part of tree nodes (multiple checkboxes or multiple inputs)
-3. ability to listen to changes to tree nodes
+2. ability to listen to changes to tree nodes
-4. binding to an arbitrary model, that can recover inconsistent state
+3. binding to an arbitrary model, that can recover inconsistent state

 with mixed results: